LMFrutos/Bell_BallMilling/README.md

 ## How to Run

-After installation, you can run the calculation script using the `bell-ballmilling` command.
+After installation, you can run the calculation using the `bell-ballmilling` command.
 The program expects the input files to be present in the directory where you run the command.

 1.  **Prepare your input files.**
     An example set is provided in the `example/input_files/` directory.
-For a quick test, copy them to your current working directory (the project root):
+For a quick test, copy them from the example folder to the project's root directory:

     ```bash
     # For Unix/macOS